PurdueCAM2Project/SE4ML/source/supervised/chapter_gradient.rst

 layer; thus, the second index is 1.
 The destination is the third neuron in the hidden layer and the index is 2.
 The right weight is :math:`weights[1][3][0]`.
 The first index is 1 because it is from the hidden layer (layer 1).
 The second index is 3 because the source is the fourth neuron from the top.
+The destination is the first neuron in the output layer; thus, the third index is 0.

 Each neuron performs relatively simple calculation, as shown below.